Manaslu Circuit Trek - 15 Days

 Accommodation: Teahouse

-• Day 12: Trek from Samdo to Dharamsala (limited available lodges)
+• Day 11: Trek from Samdo to Dharamsala

 From Samdo, you will follow a steady trail that leads to Dharamsala.
 Along the way, you will be trekking through woodlands that harbor many marmots.
 Occasionally, you can also spot a Pica scattering swiftly along the forest floor.
 Dharamsala sports a few stone houses to serve the travelers who are heading to the Larkya La Pass (5160m).
 Overnight stay at the lodge at Dharamsala.